donghyunlee-daniel/Aeon-s-End-Shuffler/README.md

  - Retrieve card data from Goole sheet (done)
  - Matching and assigning properties of Card class with retrieved data (done)
  - Fill the supply card deck with Cards (done)
- - Need to instantiate as many as the size of carlist
+ - Need to instantiate as many as the size of carlist (done)
  - Generate number of cards based on Game Mode
  - Set up partial random shuffle based on Random cost mode
  - The ID for the extension version needs to be added, and apply to the 'SetCardSO'